malachite-sprite/home-keeper/README.md

 3. The backend that handles task configuration updates is implemented on another Netlify scheduled function which interacts with the database.

 4. The frontend app itself is a react/typescript UI that is hosted on Netlify.

-## Deployment
-The MongoDB database and the Netlify components are deployed with terraform